Thursday, February 24, 2022

 1965 Season

 Fisher made his only All-Star team in 1965 and he threw two scoreless innings to close out the game.
 Although the National League won, 6-5, Fisher retired future Hall of Famers Henry Aaron (#170), Roberto Clemente (#160) and Ron Santo (#110), in order, in the top of the ninth.
-Fisher dominant season as the White Sox closer helped guide the team to a second place finish in the league.
+Fisher's dominant season as the White Sox closer helped guide the team to a second place finish in the league.
 In 82 games, he was 15-7 with a 2.40 ERA and 24 saves.
 His fantastic year saw him finish fourth in the league's MVP voting behind winner Zoilo Versalles (#157), Tony Oliva (#340) and Brooks Robinson (#150).

 1960 Topps #23